Frequently Asked Questions

 The SBR designation or preference can be found in the bid specifications.
 To search eMarylandMarketplace by the “Description” field, log into the system then click on the magnifying glass icon in the upper right had side above your name.
 Select “Bids” from the document type drop down menus and type “SBR” and/or "Small Business Reserve" in the Bid description box, then click “Find it.”
 The results will display open bids, bids in process, and bids that have already been awarded.

 A disparity study involves compilation of evidence required to determine whether the State has a strong basis for implementing race- and gender-conscious contracting remedies.
-This includes statistical evidence of disparities, if any, between the availability of minority- and women-owned business enterprises and their utilization on State contracts and subcontracts throughout the State’s economy as a whole, as well as factors necessary for business success, such as access to business capital, networks, suppliers, etc. The study also will gather quantitative and qualitative anecdotal evidence of any continuing discrimination and the present effects of past discrimination.
-Finally, the study will evaluate Maryland’s current programs and make recommendations for future initiatives and enhancements.
-Maryland’s next disparity study is expected in 2016.
-Click here to view Maryland’s most current disparity study.
+This includes statistical evidence of disparities, if any, between the availability of minority- and women-owned business enterprises and their utilization on State contracts and subcontracts throughout the State’s economy as a whole, as well as factors necessary for business success, such as access to business capital, networks, suppliers, etc. The study also gathers quantitative and qualitative anecdotal evidence of any continuing discrimination and the present effects of past discrimination.
+Additionally, the study evaluates Maryland’s current programs and make recommendations for future initiatives and enhancements.

 154, Law of Maryland 2012 required the Board of Public Works (BPW) to

 promulgate a regulation that included a requirement that all contracts

 containing minority business enterprise participation goals contain a